 Test 2: Lock it Up, Hook it On

 There are gear straps all over this thing.
 Actually more so even than my climbing and outdoor packs.
 So I decided to test it out, hanging waterbottles and food bags (one full of my butchered frozen antelope) and any other bits of detritus I could dig up during my home move.
 While the straps on the back made for some awkward weight distribution when I hung my 2- and my 1-liter Nalgene off it, that’s why there are side pockets for your water bottles and a ton of internal storage.
 Throw in an extra layer, your lunch, gym clothes for after you’re off.

 To build on that, the external water bladder pocket is one of those brilliant but simple touches, separating it from the rest of the pack so a weak seal or overloaded hydration reservoir doesn’t risk your precious aquaphobic gear.

 Showers Pass is a cycling company.
 And as the days get shorter, most cyclists, especially the 9-7ers, are riding in the dark.
 On roads.
 Like, with cars.
 That could kill you very easily if they don’t see you.

 This backpack screams urban commuter.
 The black is flat, sleek, probably goes great with a suit but when biking through traffic, black isn’t very visible.
 Certainly not as much as, for example, orange or yellow.

-And if you find yourself on a dark road at night powering for your friend’s house through a freak rainstorm with your afterwork clothes and an iPad on your back, the Showers Pass Utility Back-pack ($239.99) will become your favorite piece of gear in the closet.
+If you find yourself on a dark road at night powering for your friend’s house through a freak rainstorm with your after-work clothes and an iPad on your back, the Showers Pass Utility Back-pack ($239.99) will become your favorite piece of gear in the closet.